vvinay17/Vinay_Vuppala_Project_Manager/README.txt

 I hold a **Master's in Business Analytics** from the **University of North Texas**, which keeps my approach grounded in evidence rather than guesswork.

-Outside the corporate world, Worked directly with the founders of  **[Crave International](https://github.com/vvinay17/Project_CRAVE_INTERNATIONAL)** to understand their business requirements and target users.
-Translated those needs into scaled technical support for their growth and client acquisition goals — involving requirements gathering, stakeholder communication, and structuring information around business priorities, foundational skills for business analysis.
+Outside the corporate world, I worked directly with the founders of **[Crave International](https://github.com/vvinay17/Project_CRAVE_INTERNATIONAL)** to understand their business requirements and target users.
+I translated those needs into scaled technical support for their growth and client acquisition goals — involving requirements gathering, stakeholder communication, and structuring information around business priorities, foundational skills for business analysis.

 If you're building a team that needs someone who can speak both "backlog" and "business case" — feel free to reach out.